 The Nepean Green development site is approximately 8 ha in area and is bounded by a Centro Shopping Centre to the north, Woodriff Street to the east, Jamison Road to the south and Station Street to the west.
-The Stage 2 site is located in the northern portion of the larger site.
+The Stage 2 site is located in the southern portion of the larger site.
 A site plan is provided in Drawing NG1 which is attached to this report.

-The Stage 2 site is currently occupied by commercial/industrial buildings, pavements and grassed areas.
-There are numerous trees along the southern, western and eastern boundaries.
+The Stage 2 site is currently vacant and grassed with numerous trees along the northern and western boundaries.
 The ground surface is relatively flat.